zikunz/tp/docs/DeveloperGuide.md

 |v2.0|user|check the total price of a specific order|feedback to customer when they ask for it and do not have to look through the order list.|
 |v2.0|user|update the status of an order|differentiate the orders by their status.|

-## Non-Functional Requirements
+### Appendix C: Non-Functional Requirements

-- Be able to work on any mainstream OS as long as it has Java 11 or above installed.
+- A user should be able to work on any mainstream OS as long as it has Java 11 or above installed.
-- Be able to respond to any command in less than 2 seconds.
+- A user should be able to respond to any command in less than 2 seconds.
 - A user should be able to complete majority of tasks faster using CLI than GUI.

-## Glossary
+### Appendix D: Glossary

 Abbreviation | Full title | Definition
 -------- | ---------- | ----------